 One of the coolest parts about traveling to Mexico City is exploring its hundreds of incredible neighborhoods.
 Yes, Mexico City has literally hundreds of neighborhoods — about 350! — and they all offer a different kind of experience.

-To help break them down, we asked locals about the best neighborhoods in Mexico City.
-Below, see which neighborhoods are local favorites and which ones to avoid.
+That's why we asked locals about the best neighborhoods in Mexico City.
+Below, see which neighborhoods are local favorites and which ones locals say visitors should avoid.

 Exploring the wild and colorful street art in Roma is a great non-touristy activity in Mexico City (plus, it's free!)

-And Polanco’s not just a beautiful face with a nothing personality.
+And Polanco’s not just a beautiful face with a meh personality.
 It contains some of Mexico City’s best places to go.
 Visitors can explore the brilliant Museo Soumaya (another great, free activity) and the beloved Museo Nacional de Antropologia.
-Polanco is also intertwined with some of Mexico City’s best parks, including a section of the truly astounding Chapultepec Park.

 Locals tell us that like Roma and Condesa, Polanco is considered to be among Mexico City’s safest neighborhoods.

 Since Coyoacan is a bit off the beaten path, it's a place where local advice is valuable.
-Our trip planners tell us that Coyoacan has two great markets for those curious about Mexico City’s famed street food: Mercado Coyoacan and Mercado de Antojitos.
+Our trip planners tell us that Coyoacan has two great markets: Mercado Coyoacan and Mercado de Antojitos.
 They suggest sampling the fried quesadillas and tostadas, and then, working it off by talking a vigorous stroll in the nearby Viveros de Coyoacan park.

 One of Juarez’s newest draws is Milan 44, a fancy mall-type place where you can buy local cheese and sign up for an afternoon yoga class.